 Explore this small island of the Balearics in autumn and you will experience a tranquil paradise of forests, quiet beaches, and laid back towns.

-With on average as much rain as the UK and Ireland get in autumn bring a rain jacket, but when the sun shines boy does it shine here!
-Still pleasingly warm this is a great time to discover this ancient track that circumnavigates the island and was traditionally used by horses to relay important news between the towns.
+With on average as much rain as the UK and Ireland get in autumn, bring a rain jacket, but when the sun shines boy does it shine here!
+Still pleasingly warm, fall is a great time to hike this ancient track that circumnavigates the island and was traditionally used by horses to relay important news between the towns.